Which place is cheaper, Nags Head or Miami?

 Miami gets a good bit of rain this time of year.
 In October, Miami usually receives more rain than Nags Head.
 Miami gets 5.6 inches (143 mm) of rain, while Nags Head receives 3.2 inches (82 mm) of rain each month for the autumn.

 The winter brings many poeple to Miami as well as Nags Head.
 The shopping scene and the cuisine are the main draw to Miami this time of year.

 Be prepared for some very cold days in Nags Head.
 In January, Miami is generally much warmer than Nags Head.
-Temperatures in Miami average around 67°F (20°C), and Nags Head stays around 41°F (5°C).
+Daily temperatures in Miami average around 67°F (20°C), and Nags Head fluctuates around 41°F (5°C).

 People are often attracted to the plentiful sunshine in Miami this time of the year.
 In the winter, Miami often gets more sunshine than Nags Head.
 Miami gets 243 hours of sunny skies this time of year, while Nags Head receives 147 hours of full sun.

 It's quite rainy in Nags Head.
 Miami usually gets less rain in January than Nags Head.
 Miami gets 2.2 inches (55 mm) of rain, while Nags Head receives 4.1 inches (105 mm) of rain this time of the year.

 Both Nags Head and Miami are popular destinations to visit in the spring with plenty of activities.
 Many travelers come to Miami for the beaches and the activities around the city.

 Miami is much warmer than Nags Head in the spring.
 The daily temperature in Miami averages around 75°F (24°C) in April, and Nags Head fluctuates around 59°F (15°C).